yvesmartindestaillades/smartMirrorFitbit/README.md

-# smartMirrorFitbit
+# streamhealthdata
-Code for a smart mirror running on a RaspberryPi and displaying health data from your FitBit account
+Login to Apple Health and Fitbit, and stream your health data